Simplifying Sourdough | My Basic Bread Process for Beginners

 The recipe I use calls for 150g of starter, so I’ll make sure my last feed before making dough has at least 50g each of starter, flour and warm water (50x3 = 150).
 Usually I’ll do around 60/60/60 to ensure there’s a little leftover to keep my starter going.
 The feed(s) prior to the last feed don’t have to use that much though – I’ll typically do 30/30/30 so I’m not drowning in discard.
 Those first feeds are just to wake up your starter and strengthen it!

-I feed my starter around 8am and by 1pm, it’ll have doubled, sometimes tripled, and be at its peak (very bubbly and domed on top), which is the ideal time to incorporate it into your dough.
+I feed my starter between 7-8am and by 1pm, it’ll have doubled, sometimes tripled, and be at its peak (very bubbly and domed on top), which is the ideal time to incorporate it into your dough.
 Don’t stress if you don’t catch it right at peak though.
-If it passes the float test (drop a tablespoon or so of starter in a cup of water) – if it floats, it’s probably going to work just fine.
+If it passes the float test (drop a tablespoon or so of starter in a cup of water — if it’s ready, it should float), it’s probably going to work just fine.

 MAKING THE DOUGH